kk-engineer/robosathi/content/en/docs/maths/probability/independent_identically_distributed.md

 \]

 {{</ definition >}}
-Let's go through few examples to understand independence of random variables. <br>
+Let's go through few examples to understand the independence of random variables. <br>
 For example: <br>

 1. Toss a coin + Roll a die. <br>